Discovering Charleston, South Carolina: A Local Gallery’s Guide to the Essential Experiences

 Art, Music, Wine and The Culinary Scene all within Walking Distance

 • Robert Lange Studios Fine Art Gallery, right off East Bay Street is a great place to start.
-We are bias but our gallery is home to over 20 unmistakable artists from around the country, including many locals.
-With two working studio spaces, a swing and a piano, it is unlike any gallery you’ve been to.
+We might be biased but our gallery is home to over 20 unmistakable artists from around the country, including many locals.
+With two working studio spaces, a swing and a piano, it is unlike any gallery you’ve encountered.
 When you visit, we can make you a map that suits your collecting style and send you on your way.
 We’ve been voted the best gallery in the Holy City countless times over the last 20 years.

-• Principle Gallery, located right next to the Gibbes Museum, is similar to our gallery and is focused on contemporary realism and boast a large collection of sculptures in their Meeting Street location.
-They focus on featuring international artists and new works in downtown Charleston bringing in mid career painters to elevate Charleston’s art scene.
+• Principle Gallery, located right next to the Gibbes Museum, is similar to our gallery and focuses on contemporary realism, boasting a large collection of sculptures in their Meeting Street location.
+They focus on featuring international artists and new works in downtown Charleston, bringing in mid-career painters to elevate Charleston’s art scene.

-• Broad Street and King Street are where many of the galleries are clustered and I’m not going to list them all but there is something for everyone, from hand blown glass and pottery to acrylic, pastel and oil paintings.
+• Broad Street and King Street are where many of the galleries are clustered.
+I’m not going to list them all but there is something for everyone, from hand blown glass and pottery to acrylic, pastel and oil paintings.

-• Lets talk about live music.
-Charleston has a bunch of musical venues but the real music must is not a venue but a festival, Spoleto.
+• Let's talk about live music.
+Charleston has tons of musical venues ranging from The Gaillard Center to Awendaw Green.
+The best music spot isn't at one venue but all across town during Spoleto Festival.
 What is the Spoleto Festival you ask?
-It’s the largest preforming arts festival in the country and happens at the end of May and beginning of June.
-You can happen upon opera in the park, find a violin trio playing on a corner, or attend a Cirque Du Soleil type performance at the Gilliard Center.
-There are hundreds of performances and plenty of art-centric things to attend.
+It’s the largest performing arts festival in the country!
+Every year from late may- early June the city is full of music, theater, dance, and performances that defy categorization.
+You can happen upon opera in the park, find a violin trio playing on a corner, or attend a Cirque Du Soleil style performance at the Gailliard Center.
+There are hundreds of performances and plenty of art-centric things to attend during this time.
+If your trip is during any other time of year, don't worry!
+Here are year-round places to hear the best tunes in town:

-• Charleston Music Hall, The Pour House, and The Music Farm all bring in live bands from across the country but our absolute favorite is not even listed when you search music venues in Charleston and that is FireFly Distillery.
-It’s a big barn with an intimate listening room nestled inside and a beautiful grassy yard where you can sip amazing local beer and fresh cocktails.
+• Charleston Music Hall, The Pour House, and The Music Farm all bring in live bands from across the country, but our absolute favorite is not even listed when you search music venues in Charleston.
+FireFly Distillery is a big barn with an intimate listening room nestled inside and a beautiful grassy yard where you can sip amazing local beer and fresh cocktails.

 • There is a live music Sunset Cruise in the Harbor that can check a few Charleston boxes.
 The captain gives you some history, points out Fort Sumter National Monument, this is where the Civil War was fought, as well as the USS York Town CV-10, a giant aircraft carrier in the Charleston harbor, and you listen to requested music by guitar while eating and drinking a picnic style dinner.